Experience

 Stony Brook’s scoring offense finished ranked 1st in the America East in 2021-22

-A 2018 inductee into the Tulane Athletics Hall of Fame was the 2008-09 Conference USA Scholar-Athlete of the Year and graduated as the program’s all-time leader in assists, helping lead Tulane to one Conference USA Regular Season Championship
+A 2018 inductee into the Tulane University Athletics Hall of Fame, the 2008-09 Conference USA Scholar-Athlete of the Year is the program’s all-time leader in career assists and helped lead Tulane to one Conference USA Regular Season Championship

 News & Media